Union Pacific railroad's quarterly profit falls 19% as volumes slow and costs remain high

 OMAHA, Neb.
 (AP) — Union Pacific's third-quarter profit fell 19% as the railroad hauled fewer shipments and costs remained high, but the average speed of its trains improved 5% as new CEO Jim Vena began to tweak the operations.

-The Omaha, Nebraska- based railroad said it earned $1.53 billion, or $2.51 per share, during the quarter, That's down from $1.9 billion, or $3.05 per share.
-But the results topped the $2.42 that 12 analysts surveyed by FactSet Research expected.
+The Omaha, Nebraska, railroad earned $1.53 billion, or $2.51 per share, during the quarter, That's down from $1.9 billion, or $3.05 per share.
+But it tops the per-share earnings of $2.42 that Wall Street was expecting, according to a survey of analysts by FactSet Research.

 The number of shipments Union Pacific delivered slipped 3% in the quarter, and while costs improved about 4% they remained elevated at $3.76 billion.